mbierman/Firewalla-NextDNS-CLI-install/README.md

 - You cannot use Firewalla DoH and NextDNS CLI.

+# Known issue
+The monitoring script seems to confict with Firewalla and it will often restart nextdns unnecessarily.
+As a result, I suggest not using the the testing script for the time being until I can figure this out.

 # Installation
 To install:
 1. SSH into your Firewalla ([learn how](https://help.firewalla.com/hc/en-us/articles/115004397274-How-to-access-Firewalla-using-SSH-) if you don't know how already.)